jdcloudcom/en/documentation/Elastic-Compute/JCS-for-Kubernetes/Best-Practices/Oss-s3fs-volume.md

       ```
       After execution, the newly-created empty file with the name SUCCESS can be viewed under [Bucket Details] - [Object Management Tab Page] of Object Storage Service specified when deploying Daemonset in the last step;

-2. For deployment of the second Pod, please write the character “helloworld” in the SUCESS file created in the last step, save the Yaml file with the name test-s3fs-pod2.yaml and execute the following commands to create Pod objects:
+2. For deployment of the second Pod, please write the character "helloworld" in the SUCESS file created in the last step, save the Yaml file with the name test-s3fs-pod2.yaml and execute the following commands to create Pod objects:

     `
     kubectl create -f test-s3fs-pod1.yaml